-Slang terms were also eliminated, or put in quotation marks.
-Since Twain's supposed mentor, Mrs. Fairbanks disapproved of slang, one might be rather surprised to find it in the letters.
-Nevertheless ,there is a lot of slang in the letters, particularily the slang of the West Coast.
+Fairbanks disapproved of slang, one might be rather surprised to find it in the letters.
+Nevertheless, there is a lot of slang in the letters, particularily the slang of the West Coast.
 It was taken out.
 In all probability Twain did not eliminate the slang either because of Livy or Mrs. Fairbanks, but he did eliminate it because it could be incomprehensible to the majority of the Eastern readers, or, in some cases he felt they might be offended by it.
-Thus in letter seventeen, Chapter VI, Volume II:
+Thus in letter seventeen, Chapter VI.
+Volume II:

-"Has got a good thing" became "has a fortune"; "stand any show" became "provoke any notice"; "cradle rockers" became "snow shoes"; "travel into the place in my sock-feet" became "walk into the place in my stocking feet"....68
+"Has got a good thing" become "has a fortune"; "stand any show" became "provoke any notice"; "cradle rockers" became "snow shoes"; "travel into the place in my sock-feet" became "walk into the place in my stocking feet" . . .

-In letter fifteen, Chapter V, Volume II, the following changes take place: "Strike our crowd' became 'stumble on our party'; 'I reckon' became 'I suppose'; . . . 'don't care a fig' became 'little care' . . ."69 Dickinsons notes the omission of "mangy," "jackass," and "lies" on the grounds that such rough language might offend.
-70 Also left out were references to "slimy cesspool," "stink," and "Bawdy-house."71 Some other terms that Twain seemed fond of were "liars," "frauds," "thieves," and "swindle."
+In letter fifteen, Chapter V, Volume II, the following changes take place: "'Strike our crowd' became 'stumble on our party'; 'I reckon' became 'I suppose'; . . 'don't care a fig' became 'little care' . . " Dickinson notes the omission of "mangy," "jackass," and "lies" on the grounds that such rough language might offend.
+Also left out were references to "slimy cesspool," "stink," and "Bawdy-house."
+Some other terms that Twain seemed fond of were "liars," "frauds," "thieves," and "swindle."
 These terms seem grossly overused even to the casual reader, and Twain revised many of them, evidently realizing how repetitious they were.